 And be especially sure to prove things that are said to be in the Bible, because 1 Timothy 6:10 is hardly the only misquoted scripture.

 Let us help you.
-Check out the Tomorrow’s World Bible Study Course.
-Start finding out what the Bible really says.
+Check out the Tomorrow’s World Bible Study Course and start finding out what the Bible really says.